Money Pumps

 Theoria, 89 (4): 467–470, 2023

 Daniel C. Dennett argues that the Consequence Argument suffers from the same error as a clearly unconvincing argument that there are no mammals.
-I argue that the latter is unconvincing as it takes the form of a sorites-like infinite regresss, whereas the Consequence Argument does not.
+I argue that the latter is unconvincing as it takes the form of a sorites-like infinite regress, whereas the Consequence Argument does not.
 Hence Dennett’s objection misses its mark.

 Dennett and Taylor’s Alleged Refutation of the Consequence Argument